 Strings

 Strings plugins are the orchestral heart of your music production.
-They reproduce the sounds of various stringed instruments such as violins, cellos, and violas, adding a touch of classical elegance to your compositions.
+They reproduce the sounds of stringed instruments such as violins, cellos, and violas, adding a touch of classical elegance to your compositions.

 Guitar